leifoolsen/webpack2-boilerplate/README.md

 * `validate`: validates the integrety of the webpack config file and runs code coverage
 * `analyze`: runs webpack-bundle-size-analyzer to analyze the output bundle sizes
 * `clean`: removes the dist directory
-* `build:dev`: bundles the app to the dist dir using development settings
+* `build`: bundles the app to the dist dir using development settings
 * `build:prod`: bundles the app to the dist dir using production settings

 ## Test the bundle